chipzoller/kyverno-pss/README.md

 The "non-root groups" control is listed as optional without an explanation on the [Restricted page](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
 Would like to understand this rationale.

 Also, on this same control, the present policy on the `runAsGroup` control, if read correctly, suggests a non-zero value is mandatory which I think represents a change.
+This has been reflected in the current version of the policy.